ygorelik/ydk-gen/sdk/go/core/docsgen/getting_started.rst

 - Read the `API documentation <http://ydk.cisco.com/go/docs>`_ for details on how to use the API and specific models (YDK-0.8.3)
 - Samples can be found under the `samples <https://github.com/CiscoDevNet/ydk-go/tree/master/samples>`_ directory
 - Join the `YDK community <https://communities.cisco.com/community/developer/ydk>`_ to connect with other users and with the makers of YDK
-- Additional YDK information can be found at `ydk.io <http://ydk.io>`_

 Release Notes
 =============

 The current YDK release version is 0.9.1.1.

-YDK-Go is licensed under the Apache 2.0 License.
+YDK is licensed under the Apache 2.0 License.